rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And now send men to Joppa and bring one Simon who is called Peter. ^1005

-He is lodging with one Simon, a tanner, whose house is by the sea. ^1006
+He is lodging with one Simon, a tanner, whose house is by the seaside. ^1006

 When the angel who spoke to him had departed, he called two of his servants and a devout soldier from among those who attended him, ^1007